aherbert/gdsc-smlm/docs/analysis_plugins.rst

 The cumulative probability distribution for each dataset is compared using a Kolmogorov-Smirnov (KS) test.
 Results are recorded to a table.
 If only two datasets are selected then options are provided to plot the two distributions, and display a QQ plot.

+Note that the KS test is valid under the assumption that there are no ties in the data that affect the computed statistic.
+If the ties are resolved by forcing an order on the two values, and the KS statistic changes if the order is reversed then this is identified as a significant tie.
+In this case the computed p-value may be greater than the actual p-value if greater resolution in the data removed ties, i.e. the difference can be more extreme depending on how ties are resolved.
+Precision correction will create zeros in the data if some jumps are below the resolution of the localisations.
+This creates ties that will be significant.
+An option is provided to remove all jumps with zero distance allowing comparison of the distributions of diffusing molecules.

 When the plugin runs the following parameters can be set:

 .. list-table::